lorentzo/IntroductionToComputerGraphics/lectures/6_parametric_curves_surfaces/questions.md

+## Exam questions
+---
+* List a few advantages of parametric surfaces over meshes.
+* Explain de Casteljau algorithm for quadratic Bezier curve.
+* What Bernstein polynomials (aka basis functions) define?
+* Which is the most often used degree of Bezier curve for building composite curves (splines)?
+Why?
+* State the rule of positional and velocity continuity (C0 and C1)
+* Which elements are needed for defining cubic Hermite interpolation curve?
+* Explain Kochanek-Bertels method and parameters (assume there is one tangent per control point).
+Under which conditions is Catmull-Rom spline obtained?
+* Explain extension of de Casteljau’s algorithm for Bezier patches.
+* How can normal of implicit surfaces be calculated (exact and approximative method).
+* Explain two main approaches to rendering implicit surfaces.

+### Exercise questions:
+---
 * List a few advantages of parametric surfaces over meshes.
 * Shortly explain linear interpolation.
 State the problem of using linear interpolation between multiple points.
 * Explain repeated linear interpolation, that is, de Casteljau algorithm for quadratic Bezier curve.